 This was confirmed in The Vermeer Millward Brown Insights 2020 research.
 It clearly showed the advantages of a senior market research position at board level.
 But to get there, most researchers need new skills.
 The critical capabilities which were said to highlight the biggest differences between leaders and laggards were in business acumen, creative solution thinking, storytelling and direction setting.

 It seems a real pity to me that the very people who should benefit from the explosion in data availability are not profiting from it.
 As if their needed skills are not enough, there is also a real opportunity for them to lead the customer first strategy in many organisations.

 Customer services are seen as complaint handlers

-I don’t think Nestle were the only ones who had this image at that time, now more than a decade ago.
+I don’t think Nestle are the only ones who had this image at that time, now more than a decade ago.
 Have things changed since?
 Not much in my opinion.
-I still find similar perceptions in many organisations which thankfully become my clients through a desire to make changes.
+I still find similar perceptions in many organisations today, which thankfully become my clients through a desire to make those much needed improvements.

-You only have to take a look at companies which excel at customer care to realise the business benefits of putting the customer first.
-Amazon, Southwest, Zappos to name but a few.
+You only have to look at companies which excel at customer care to realise the business benefits of putting the customer first, Amazon, Southwest, Zappos to name but a few.
 And recent Temkins research concluded that SaaS companies can expect to double their revenue within 36 months of adopting a CEX strategy.

 The Forrester report from which Shep quotes was from an ongoing analysis that has been run each year since 2010.
 The key findings from the 2016 report showed: